ava-labs/subnet-evm/cmd/README.md

 ![](2022-09-01-23-32-51.png)

-## Step 6: Add Solidity Interface and Test Contract
+## Step 6: Add Test Contract

-Add your solidity interface and test contract to `contract-examples/contracts`

-We already have our interface in  `contract-examples/contracts` from Step 1.
-Let's add our contract.
+Let's add our test contract to `contract-examples/contracts`.
+This smart contract lets us interact with our precompile!
+We cast the HelloWorld precompile address to the IHelloWorld interface.
+In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, they will be sent to the HelloWorld precompile address.

 ``` sol
 //SPDX-License-Identifier: MIT